Luna command-line tool documentation

 is better to use absolute paths.
 See below

 some circumstances.
-Also see the --repath
+Also see the path

-function that can be used to quickly search/replace paths in a sample list.
+quickly search/replace paths in a sample list.

-(those with extensions .annot
+extensions .annot

 , .txt